Dongtianze/TerraCreateZSs/README.md

 4.Enjoy!

 ## Roadmap
-1. Use TFC items and methods to make Create items.
+1. Use TFC items and methods to make Create items. (finished for now)
-2. Use Create methods to produce TFC items.
+2. Use Create methods to produce TFC items. (working on, big project)